Fengxiang He

 Any comment is welcome.
 Please see the full list at my Google Scholar.

-1. Fengxiang He, Lihao Nan, and Tongtian Zhu, Imagining a Democratic, Affordable Future of Foundation Models: A Decentralised Avenue.
-In Cathy Yi-Hsuan Chen and Wolfgang Karl Härdle (editors), Handbook of Blockchain Analytics, Springer, in press.
-NEW
+2. Fengxiang He, Lihao Nan, and Tongtian Zhu, Imagining a Democratic, Affordable Future of Foundation Models: A Decentralised Avenue.
+In Cathy Yi-Hsuan Chen and Wolfgang Karl Härdle (editors), Handbook of Blockchain Analytics, Springer, in press. [paper]

-2. Shi Fu, Fengxiang He et al. Convergence of Bayesian Bilevel Optimization.
-International Conference on Learning Representations (ICLR), 2024. [paper] [bib] NEW
+3. Shi Fu, Fengxiang He et al. Convergence of Bayesian Bilevel Optimization.
+International Conference on Learning Representations (ICLR), 2024. [paper] [bib]

 4. Tongtian Zhu, Fengxiang He✉ et al. Decentralized SGD and Average-direction SAM are Asymptotically Equivalent.
 International Conference on Machine Learning (ICML), 2023. [paper] [code] [bib]